silanthro/stores-client/content/docs/cookbook/research-to-notion.md

 - Select the workspace for this integration
 - Select "Internal" for [the integration type](https://developers.notion.com/docs/getting-started#internal-vs-public-integrations) (This keeps things simple, unless you want to share your integration with others)
 - Click on "Save"
-- Copy the "Internal Integration Secret" and save it in your environment variables
+- Copy the "Internal Integration Secret" and save it as an environment variable

 With an internal integration, we have to explicitly grant access to specific pages.
 I find this helpful because I can restrict the pages that the AI agent can access.